rdp02x/Notes/Computer Graphics/Unit IV - Two Dimensional Viewing.md

-# Unit IV - Two Dimensional Viewing.md
+# Unit IV - Two Dimensional Viewing

 ### Window
 - A window is an opening that allows a viewer to observe a specific part of the outside world or graphical scene.